contactandyc/another-c-library/1_getting_started.md

 cd
 ```

-Optionally create a directory to place your code and change to it.
+Optionally create a directory to place your code.
 ```bash
 mkdir code
 cd code